South Dakota Small Estate Affidavit

 Maximum Estate Value: $50,000

-Required Conditions: Should a person decide to file a South Dakota Small Estate Affidavit, they must make sure all state law requirements are fulfilled:
+Required Conditions: Should a person decide to file the affidavit, they must make sure all state law requirements are fulfilled:

-- Thirty (30) days or more must have passed since the deceased person passed away,
+- Thirty (30) days or more must have passed since the decedent’s death.

-- The deceased person must not be indebted to the Department of Social Services for medical institutional care, and
+- The deceased person must not be indebted to the Department of Social Services for medical institutional care.

-- The individual pursuing the estate must be warranted to do so, as per state law provisions.
+- The individual pursuing the estate must be warranted to do so, as per South Dakota law provisions.